cirosantilli/git-tutorial/index.md

 ##change what a branch points to

 This changes history and as any history changing, if you do this after you [push] and someone else [fetche]d, there will be problems!

-With reset, you can change the commit a branch points to to any other commit, Even if the other commit is not an ancestor of the parent!
+With reset, you can change the commit a branch points to to any other commit, even if the other commit is not an ancestor of the parent!

     ./copy.sh b2
     git reset --hard b2